florimondmanca/djangorestframework-api-key/docs/guide.md

 #### Admin site

 When it is installed, `djangorestframework-api-key` adds an "API Key Permissions" section to the Django admin site where you can create, view and revoke API keys.

+!!! note
+    Upon creating an API key from the admin, the full API key is shown only once in a success message banner. **This is what should be passed in authorization headers.** After creation, only the prefix of the API key is shown in the admin site, mostly for identification purposes.
+If you lose the full API key, you'll need to regenerate a new one.

 #### Programmatic usage